Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Display Trub Chiller Loss

-A non-empty string denoting a display value for the volume of wort lost in transition between boiler and fermentation vessel formatted for display in arbitrary units
+A non-empty string denoting a display value for the volume of wort lost in transition between boiler and fermentation vessel formatted for display in arbitrary units.

 - Key Name: `:display-trub-chiller-loss`
 - Type: String